-Currently running are the Dance Against Cancer, Act Against Cancer and Sound Out Cancer Campaigns.
+Through currently running appeals;- Dance Against Cancer, Act Against Cancer and Sound Out Cancer Campaigns.
+If you can dance, sing, act or play an instrument you can take part.
 Why not incorporate one of these campaigns into a Christmas show?